phaserjs/phaser-ce/README.md

 Created by [Richard Davey](mailto:rich@photonstorm.com).
 Powered by coffee, anime, pixels and love.

-The Phaser logo and characters are &copy; 2017 Photon Storm Limited.
+The Phaser logo and characters are © 2017 Photon Storm Limited.

 All rights reserved.